rmoreira97/python-p3-mock-challenge-coffee-shop/README.md

   - Return name
   - Names must be of type `str`
   - Names must be between 1 and 15 characters, inclusive
-  - if you are using exceptions, uncomment lines 26-27 and 34-38 in `customer_test.py`.
     - `raise Exception` if setter fails

 #### Coffee